Path-Kernel Method for Differentiating Unstable Diffusions: Deriving and proving the formula

-The main idea of this paper is that, at each small time step, we `divide-and-conquer' the path-perturbation.
-That is, when deciding $x^\gamma_{n+1}$, we subtract a small portion, $\alpha_n v_n \Dt$, from the path perturbation, do not let it propagate to the future; instead, we use it to differentiate the kernel.
-On the other hand, the remaining path-perturbation is propagated to the next step, and some may even hit step $N$ and cause a perturbation in $\Phi(X_N)$.
-The tempered path-perturbation gives our rule of pathwise comparison.
+Thus we subtract a small portion, \(\alpha_n v_n\Dt\), from the path-perturbation equation.
+This portion is no longer propagated to later times; instead, it is transferred to kernel differentiation.
+The effect of the portion shifted to kernel differentiation will be given in \Cref{e:shift}.
+On the other hand, the remaining part of the path perturbation is propagated to the next step, and part of it may still reach step \(N\) and contribute to the perturbation of \(\Phi(X_N)\).
+This tempered path perturbation gives our rule for pathwise comparison.

-Hence, we call our method the `path-kernel' method.
-The next subsection derives the formula by the `divide-and-conquer technique more carefully.
-In particular, the effect of the portion shifted to kernel-differentiation is given in \Cref{e:shift}.

-Finally, we remark that our proof can be simplified if we \textit{assume} that the linear response is linear, that is, the total linear response of many perturbations from different time steps is the sum of the individual responses.
-If so, using the formula in \cite{Ni_kd}, we can see that the amount shifted at each time step, $\alpha_n v_n\Dt$, changes the probability density by $\alpha_n v_n \DB_n/\sigma(x_n)$, which will affect the density at step $N$.
-Then we can just sum the response to get the final expression.
-But linearity in SDE is more worrying than in ODE.
-The next subsection proves the linearity instead of assuming it, so it is more convincing.